mrizzo25/KerrTrainModules/README.md

 ## Preliminary result

 Stored in preliminary result directory.
-Most recent trained model is 'model_1' in the 'kerr_train_saved_model' dir.
+Most recent trained model is 'model_5' in the `prelim_model.tar.gz` file in the drive folder linked in result dir.
 Weights can be retrieved by loading model.
-To resume training, load model and train on data saved in 'test' dir
+To resume training, load model and train on data saved in `prelim_data.tar.gz`